 If there are still so many property crimes when alarm systems are more prevalent than ever, does that mean home security systems don’t work?
 Or that criminals are choosing homes without alarm systems?
 Or does it mean they know how to get around the alarm?

-And if home security alarms are not effective, why do people keep installing them?
+And if home security systems are not effective, why do people keep installing them?

-Let’s get into these questions and what you can do to keep your home and your family safe — not just at night, but at all hours of the day.
+Let’s get into these questions and what security measures you can take to keep your home and your family safe — not just at night, but at all hours of the day.

 Breaking and Entering